saumitkunder/Btech_Project_CDAC/README.md

 ### Introduction

-The rapid digital transformation has increased network vulnerability to cyber threats, necessitating an intelligent detection system.
-This project leverages machine learning techniques to analyze network traffic and detect anomalies, providing early threat alerts and helping organizations mitigate security risks.
+### Introduction
+In today’s digital landscape, networks are the backbone of organizational infrastructure, connecting systems, services, and users.
+However, this interconnectivity has increased exposure to cyber threats, making network security an essential priority. **Anomaly Detection in Network Traffic** is a project that leverages machine learning to improve cybersecurity by detecting unusual patterns in real-time.
+Traditional security approaches, such as rule-based systems, often fail to detect novel or sophisticated attacks like Distributed Denial of Service (DDoS) attacks, malware, and unauthorized intrusions.

+Our solution uses advanced machine learning models trained on historical network traffic data, enabling the system to detect anomalies indicative of potential cyber threats.
+This project focuses on achieving high accuracy with minimal false positives, providing timely alerts to security teams.
+Designed for scalability and integration with existing infrastructures, this anomaly detection system helps organizations stay ahead of evolving threats, ensuring a robust and responsive cybersecurity posture.

 ---